$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Results

 Gaussianity of the $\epsilon_i$'s allows one to prove \eqref{mup} and \eqref{muprimep} by relatively elementary means.
-This assumption can be modified in various ways, for instance by assuming that the $\epsilon_i$'s are bounded, and we state and prove the corresponding modification of Proposition \ref{priestleyprop} in Appendix B, see Proposition \ref{priestleypropbounded}.
-In general, normality of the measurement errors is a standard assumption in parameter estimation for systems of ordinary differential equations, see e.g.\ \citet{girolami}, \citet{hemker}, and \citet{ramsay}.
+This assumption can be modified in various ways, for instance by assuming that the $\epsilon_i$'s are bounded, and we state and prove the corresponding modification of Proposition \ref{priestleyprop} in Appendix \ref{app2}, see Proposition \ref{priestleypropbounded}.
+In general, normality of the measurement errors is a standard assumption in parameter estimation for systems of ordinary differential equations, see, for example, \cite{girolami,hemker}, and \cite{ramsay}.

-The following corollary is immediate from Proposition \ref{priestleyprop}. \begin{cor} Let $\alpha$ be the same as in Condition \ref{cnd_solution}.
-Under Conditions \ref{cnd_times}--\ref{cndkernel} we have for the estimator $\hat{x}_j$
+The following corollary is immediate from Proposition \ref{priestleyprop}. \begin{cor} Let $\alpha$ be the same as in Condition \ref {cnd_solution}.
+Under Conditions \ref{cnd_times}--\ref{cndkernel}, we have for the estimator $\hat{x}_j$

 and